nrfconnect/sdk-nrf/samples/nrf5340/multiprotocol_rpmsg/README.rst

 *******

 The testing methods for this sample depend on how it was built and programmed to the device.
-For example, if you built the sample in a multi-image build containing also the :ref:`sockets-echo-server-sample` sample, you can test it as follows:
+For example, if you built the sample in a multi-image build containing also the :zephyr:code-sample:`sockets-echo-server` sample, you can test it as follows:

-1. Run the IEEE 802.15.4 variant of the :ref:`sockets-echo-client-sample` on a second development kit that supports IEEE 802.15.4.
+1. Run the IEEE 802.15.4 variant of the :zephyr:code-sample:`sockets-echo-client` on a second development kit that supports IEEE 802.15.4.
 #. |connect_terminal|
    As the nRF5340 DK has multiple UART instances, you must identify the correct port.
 #.
 Observe that IPv6 packets are exchanged between the echo client and server over the IEEE 802.15.4 interface.